-The fair value of the liabilities is greater than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the rates available for similar loans in the market at the Balance Sheet date.
-This shows a notional future loss (based on economic conditions at 31st March 2018) arising from a commitment to pay interest to lenders above current market rates.
+The fair value of the liabilities is lower than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the prevailing rates at the Balance Sheet date.
+This shows a notional future gain (based on economic conditions at 31st March 2018) arising from a commitment to pay interest to lenders below current market rates.

-The fair value of trade and other payables is taken to be the invoiced or billed amount.
+The fair value of trade and other payables (creditors) is taken to be the invoiced or billed amount.
 The disclosure for Financial Liabilities excludes statutory creditors, consequently the creditors figures differ from those in the Balance Sheet and the Creditors disclosure note.